 Among Governor Mary Rolfe’s very attractive features — for Virginia’s voters and national party leaders alike — were her very attractive features.
 A striking beauty, 44-year-old Rolfe was tall, with dark hair, penetrating green eyes and an outstanding figure.
-But those who stopped at her physical appearance when judging Mary Rolfe were sitting ducks for her more formidable weapons — a dagger-sharp mind, consummate political instincts and the ability to nearly always say the right thing at the right time.
+But those who stopped at her physical appearance when taking stock of Mary Rolfe were sitting ducks for her more formidable weapons — a dagger-sharp mind, consummate political instincts and the ability to nearly always say the right thing at the right time.

 “It was a beautiful service as usual, reverend,” replied the governor.
 “I only wish I were half as eloquent as you are on the pulpit.”

-Reverend O’Donnell blushed at the compliment.
-“I can’t claim credit,” the reverend said.
-“It is the Lord’s word, and I am merely His simple servant, through whom He speaks.”
+Reverend O’Donnell blushed.
+“I can’t claim credit.
+It is the Lord’s word, and I am but His simple servant, through whom He speaks.”

-At that point, the reporters surged forward, interrupting the exchange.
+The reporters surged forward, interrupting the exchange.
 An unfamiliar face shoved a microphone at Rolfe and blurted a most unexpected question.

-Less than three-tenths of a second had elapsed since the question was asked.
+Three-tenths of a second had elapsed since the question was asked.

 “Some people who were there are convinced that God has chosen this child to speak to the world.
 What is your reaction?”

 “My staff is studying this issue carefully as we speak,” she announced, to the surprise of her staff hovering in the background.
 “At 3:00 p.m. today, my office will release a statement on this issue.
 Thank you.”

-“For chrissakes, Scott, do I have to learn everything from the media?” barked Rolfe as Butler caught up with her.
+“For chrissakes, Scott, do I have to learn everything from the media?”

-“Get me some information on this kid,” she demanded.
-“I want to know what GNBNC is saying, what actually happened, and who the hell the kid is.
-Whatever the hell happened, we either have to be the first to debunk it or the first to jump on board, because this is going to be a high-profile, five-day story at least.”
+“Get me some information on this kid.
+I want to know what GNBNC is saying, what actually happened, and who the hell the kid is.
+We either have to be the first to debunk it or the first to jump on board.
+This is going to be a high-profile, five-day story at least.”

 © Chuck Hansen - 2018